 Kick start your business analysis and reporting skills with HKR’s recently developed QlikView Tutorial.
 QlikView is a leading business discovery tool and a very powerful data visualization and analytics platform.
 The main purpose of using the QlikView tool is to process in-memory data and store them in the report.
 This tool also enables users to read the data from numerous sources, for example, Files and relational database tables.
 Most of the top business enterprises use this tool to perform advanced-level data analytics.
 As per Gartner magic quadrant report, QlikView is one of the top business intelligence and data analytical tools.
 I hope you got some idea about the QlikView platform, are you ready to learn advanced level concepts?
+Take your career to next level with HKR's QlikView Training.
 Let’s begin;

 QlikView is one of the top business intelligence tools which provide an end-to-end platform service.
 The main operations of the QlikView tool included are data integration, user-driven business intelligence, and data analysis.
 The QlikView business tool helps the user to convert the raw data into a useful one.
 This tool sometimes acts as a “Human brain” and mainly works on business associations.
 This software tool was first found in 1993 in Lund, Sweden, and is now based in King Of Prussia, Pennsylvania, United States.

 One more important thing about QlikView is that even non-programmer also explore the visual data information view.
 With the help of clicks and taps, users can stream the QlikView stream of various questions.
 QlikView software engine helps to calculate the new information, and data report.
 The word “Qlik” stands for software vendor data visualization, dashboard executives, and self-service business intelligence platform.
 This is one of the most data visualization platforms when compared to other products such as Tableau and Microsoft.